Chasing the ‘Brodgar road’ – the claimed route of the stone circle megaliths

 The placenames debunked, we have nothing to work with until reaching the Ness of Brodgar, where George Marwick documented all of his surviving “road” sections.

-The sticking point here, however, is that the isthmus was geophysically surveyed between 2002 and 2011.
+The sticking point here, however, is that the peninsula was geophysically surveyed between 2002 and 2011.
 Had there been a large track running its length – particularly one constructed from huge flagstones and over a foot of rubble – it would have showed up in the survey results.

 It didn’t.

+Even if sections of this monumental construction had been lost to agricultural work, we would expect to see some clear evidence appearing in the geophysics plots.
 Admittedly the surveys did not always extend right to the edges of the lochs, where Marwick states it was possible to trace the “road”, but the inland route he proposes, for example around Fresh Knowe and the Comet Stone, revealed nothing indicative of a large prehistoric construction.

 What the geophysics did show, however, was a track running past Fresh Knowe and the Comet Stone that co-incidentally followed the route proposed by Marwick.

 This track is one of two shown in Lieutenant Thomas’ 1851 map of the Ness and also one of a number appearing on the late 19th century Ordnance Survey maps.
-It continues past the Comet Stone and to the south-eastern end of the Ness.
+It continues past the Comet Stone and on to the south-eastern end of the Ness.

 To my mind, George Marwick was clearly following visible sections of historical tracks.
 A second path, running south-west, on the OS map could well account for his section of the “Brodgar Road” that supposedly ran southwards towards the Loch of Stenness.